 An online collaborative research residency supported by Live Art Development Agency.

-In the past ten years of working online as a webcam Dominatrix, I have made over 130 short ‘pay per view’ porn clips.
+The project In the past ten years of working online as a webcam Dominatrix, I have made over 130 short ‘pay per view’ porn clips.
 Most featuring me talking to camera about the fetishes of ‘homo conversion’: forcing my clients to be gay, or ‘Sissyfication’: enforced cross dressing.
 The irony being I’m genderqueer Dyke who’s often read as straight in the mainstream world.

 One of my most visibly queer spaces has been online with my clients, visitors who often address me as ‘Sir’.